moyarzo/scada-silos/README.md

 ## Building and Running SCADA-LB Locally
 Building and running SCADA-LB in your local dev environment is very easy.
-Be sure you have Git and Node.js installed, then follow the directions below.
+Be sure you have npm, Git, Node.js, and Eclipse Mosquitto installed, then follow the directions below.

 1. Clone the source code:
 ```sh